-Programme 2025 - list of plenary lectures
+Programme 2026 - list of plenary lectures (will be presented in Czech)

-Symposium Proceedings 2025
+Symposium Proceedings 2026

-The deadline for submitting full texts to the Proceedings is July 31, 2025.
+The deadline for submitting full texts to the Proceedings is July 31, 2026.
 To submit the full text (as an e-mail attachment to czechfoodchem@vscht.cz), please use the template and instructions located in the section Downloads.
 Thanks to the authors for following the guidelines.
 Please, send the full text in MS Word as both DOC and PDF format.

 The full-text proceedings can be found in a document Proceedings in the section History.